sahithireddybanappagari/supermarket-sales-analysis-excel-dashboard/README.md

 - Communicate analytical findings through visual storytelling.
 - Support business decisions using data.

+---

-# Future Enhancements
+# 📌 Future Enhancements

 Potential improvements for this project include:

 - Rebuilding the dashboard using Power BI.
 - Connecting Excel to live data sources.
 - Automating dashboard refresh using Power Query.
 - Expanding the analysis with forecasting techniques.
 - Integrating SQL for scalable data extraction.

+---

-# Author
+# 👨‍💻 Author

-Banappagari Sahithi
+**B. Sahithi**

 AI & Data Science Student | Aspiring Data Analyst

 I enjoy transforming raw data into actionable insights through analytics, visualization, and business storytelling.

+---

 ## ⭐ If you found this project useful, consider giving it a star!